originphp/framework/docs/controllers.md

 Any methods which are not supposed to be actions, should be set to `private` or `protected`.

+If you want to add logic when the controller is created, you can do so in the `intialize` method.

 ## Request

 When a request is made, a request is object is injected into the controller.
 GET, POST and FILES parameters are parsed and it also provides some functions to check the type of request or only allow a certain type of request.